Closing Date: 23rd November 2017

 Please note that the following costs are ineligible:

-- salary costs for the PI (or any member of their team where applicable) or other staff at the host institution of the research infrastructure; and
+- salary costs for the PI (or any member of their team where applicable).

 In order for any cost to be eligible, it must be connected to the project as described in the proposal/application.